Skip to content

 β†’ Others: β‰₯ Moderate

-• Use open-source components (Rc2)
+• Use open-source components and share back enhancements (Rc2)

-• Technically stablish (Rc4):
+• Technically establish (Rc4):

 β†’ Data catalogue using DCAT vocabulary